AaryaK05/CollabBoard/readme.md

 <img src="https://github.com/user-attachments/assets/9bfbe570-1f36-4f8c-b409-1314a4d667ca" width="700" height="400"  loading="lazy">
 <img src="https://github.com/user-attachments/assets/039855ce-09cf-43de-816e-bd753479d94a" width="700" height="400"  loading="lazy">

+## Note-Since the project runs on Render, it will take some time to load.

 ## How to run locally
 1. Clone the repo.
 2. cd to server folder and type 'npm i'.